 Aretha Franklin was just awarded a freakin Pulitzer Prize.

 Right.
 Why are we talking about this on your music blog?
-First of all, I study literature and am writing about lyricism which – last time I checked – is still words in the form of art, and I really can’t shy away from words in any form of art because I feel like it’s just part of how my brain analyzes, recognizes, and appreciates things at this point in my life so we’re stuck with that.
-Second, The Pulitzer Prizes go out to some of the best lyricists out there.
+First of all, I study literature and am writing about lyricism which – last time I checked – is still words in the form of art, and I really don’t shy away from words in any form of art because I feel like it’s just part of how my brain analyzes, recognizes, and appreciates things at this point in my life so we’re stuck with that.
+Second, the Pulitzer Prizes get awarded to some of the best lyricists out there.
 Think about it.
-Their songwriting is viewed as so impactful and influential that it’s specially considered as a journalism for a few hot seconds, and I think that’s so cool.
+Their songwriting is viewed as so impactful and influential that it’s specially considered journalism for a few hot seconds, and I think that’s so cool.

 The 2019 Prizes were given out on Monday, and Aretha Franklin was awarded a special citation prize “for her indelible contribution to American music and culture for more than five decades.”
 She is THE FIRST individual woman to achieve this title.
 If you’re not already applauding, you should be because that’s awesome – and it’s about time.